Anything that runs in AiiDA is an instance of the

 Excepted state indicates that during execution an exception occurred that was not caught and the process was unexpectedly terminated.

 Finished state, which means that the process was successfully executed, and the execution was nominal.

-Note that this does not automatically mean that the result of the process can also considered to be successful, it just executed without any problems.
+Note that this does not automatically mean that the result of the process can also be considered to be successful, it was just executed without any problems.

-To distinghuis between a successful and a failed execution, there is the exit status.
+To distinguish between a successful and a failed execution, there is the exit status.

 This is another attribute that is stored in the node of the process and is an integer that can be set by the process.

-All the process nodes used by the various processes are a sub class of
+All the process nodes used by the various processes are sub-classes of

 ProcessNode, which defines handy properties to query the process state and exit status.

 ||Returns the exit status, or None if not set|